I am so grateful to be able to write, record and perform music for a living.

 I started playing drums when I was in 5th grade and picked up other instruments along the way.
 My mom and dad were both always so supportive.
 They allowed my brother and I to have our drum sets in the living room...thats right, 2 drum sets in the LIVING ROOM, and they never once asked us NOT to play.
 My mom was especially supportive since she was the one home all day and had to put up with all the noise.
 My mom passed in 2004 and my dad passed in 2014.
 May God rest their beautiful souls.
 I thank God every day for allowing me to have them as my parents.

-It is May 2019 and I feel like I am just beginning.
+It is June 2019 and I feel like I am just beginning.
 I've been writing songs for over 30 years but I’ve never really shared them.
 I never felt compelled to chase after some record deal to “make it” or to go out and be “Johnny Rock Star”.
-I have zero interest in that.
+I have zero interest in that and I “made it” a long time ago.
 However, I have always been very passionate about music and as of 2019 I’ve decided to start sharing my music with anyone who is willing to listen.
-My plan is to release/post one original song per month beginning in June 2019.
+My plan is to release/post one original song per month beginning in July 2019.
 I have a very clear vision as to how I want to share my music and how you can come along for the ride.
 My goal is to be as close to 100% authentic as possible.
 I write everything.
 I play everything.
 I release everything on my own terms.
 100% Independent.
-Good or bad, it is all my fault!
-I will have more details on how I plan to move forward upon release of my first song in June 2019.
+Good or bad, it is all my fault.
+I will have more details on how I plan to move forward upon release of my first song in July 2019.
 I hope you will stay tuned and follow me as things develop.

 Things I Do Not Like: PC Culture, drunk idiots, rude and disrespectful people, when the Blues lose, when I am out of chocolate covered almonds, when Popeye’s Chicken is closed, taking breaks at my shows, writer's block, virtue signaling, faux outrage...